microsoft/windows-ai-studio-templates/mcpServers/typescript-weather/README.md

-# MCP Server - Weather
+# My MCP Server

-This is a sample MCP Server in TypeScript implementing weather tools.
+This is a sample MCP Server in TypeScript implementing weather tools with mock responses.

 ## Get Started